“It does not do to leave a live dragon out of your calculations if you live near him.”

 But book-writing is a creative endeavor, right?
 The words simply well out of your fingers and flood across the page, while a celestial glow envelops your desk and the angels start strumming their silver harps.

 This plan doesn’t have to be complex.
-To the contrary.
+On the contrary.
 It must be so simple it can be summed up in six steps.

 It will answer two questions: